Nvidia Allegedly Increases GeForce GTX 1650 Supply To Fight GPU Shortage

 Nvidia has already rekindled GeForce RTX 2060 and GTX 1050 Ti as a stopgap solution to the ongoing graphics card shortage, so it doesn't surprise us that the GeForce GTX 1650 would get the same treatment.
 The Turing-powered graphics card does rank third on Steam's Hardware & Software Survey for a reason.

 According to the report, Nvidia was focusing more on its mobile graphics cards at the beginning of the year.
-As a result, there was a lack of supply for the desktop GeForce GTX 1650.
+As a result, there was a lack of supply of TU117 silicon for the desktop GeForce GTX 1650.
 However, the chipmaker will reportedly increase supply between the months of April and May.

 The GeForce GTX 1650 isn't a gaming monster, but wields sufficient firepower to offer consumers a comfortable 1080p gaming experience.
-More importantly, the GeForce GTX 1650 is an inferior graphics card for mining, meaning gamers have less competition buying it up.
+More importantly, the GeForce GTX 1650 isn't proficient for mining cryptcurrency, meaning gamers have less competition buying it up.
 According to Minerstat, the GeForce GTX 1650 puts up a puny hash rate of 13.2 MH/s in Ethereum, so there are way better options out there for miners.
+For comparison, even Nvidia's entry-level CMP 30HX is good for 26 MH/s.